ardinsys/financial-charts/docs/guide/styling-and-localization.md

-# Theming
+# Styling and localization

-Themes control colors, typography, and surface styling.
-Combine the shipped light and dark themes with your overrides to match your brand.
+Themes, locales, and formatters let you align the chart with your brand and language requirements without touching the rendering core.

 ## Theme anatomy

-The `ChartTheme` type exposes the following sections:
+`ChartTheme` is split into predictable sections:

 | Key          | Description                                                                 |
 | ------------ | --------------------------------------------------------------------------- |